staadecker/utoc-membership-system/components/membership-form-backend/README.md

 #### General tests
 - [ ] Run `npm run test` to make sure the unit tests pass.
-- [ ] When errors occur, the entire request body is always printed (incl. asynchronous errors).

 #### Adding to the database

-Form submissions:

 - [ ] A row is successfully added to the database.
 - [ ] A row is successfully added to the database even when optional fields are omitted.